Getting Away feeds our souls.

 Then it is important for us to have times where we as a couple withdraw to a quiet place to commune.

-Not a vacation with a bunch of other people.
-Not a trip to visit family.
-Not a weekend away with your friends.
+Not a vacation with a bunch of other people, a trip to visit family, or a weekend away with your friends.
 Just you and your husband in a quiet place, with no distractions, no phones, no activity schedule.
 Just communing together.

 5 years ago my husband and I stayed at a cabin for a weekend in the middle of winter.
 No one else was around, and phone’s did not work.
 We took a few books, food to cook and a few clothes.
-We pulled the mattress to the window that overlooked the frozen lake and spent the weekend communing.
+After pulling the mattress to the window that overlooked the frozen lake, we spent the weekend communing.
 We talked, we had sex, we prayed, we had sex, we played games that led to sex, we fed each other and we came away refreshed.
 On the way home in the car, I grabbed a piece of scratch paper and God downloaded the 6 week outline of the Awaken-Love study.

 There have been other times when my husband and I have checked into a bed and breakfast and did not exit the room until check out.
 We simply laid together, rested, talked and restored each other.